Assault on Dragonstone

 King Aerys II Targaryen impregnated Queen Rhaella Targaryen during Robert's Rebellion, his ardor raised after burning his Hand of the King, Lord Qarlton Chelsted, for opposing the wildfire plot.
 After the Mad King learned that Crown Prince Rhaegar Targaryen had been killed by Lord Robert Baratheon in the Battle of the Trident, he sent Rhaella with Prince Viserys Targaryen to Dragonstone, the ancient island stronghold of House Targaryen.
 Years later, Ser Jaime Lannister of the Kingsguard remembers Rhaella traveling from Aegon's High Hill to a ship in the morning, while Viserys tells his sister Daenerys tales of a midnight flight to Dragonstone.

 The royal family who remained in King's Landing, including Aerys and Rhaegar's children, were slain in the Sack of King's Landing in 283 AC.
 With Rhaella and Viserys at Dragonstone, Robert Baratheon succeeded Aerys on the Iron Throne as Lord of the Seven Kingdoms.
-King Robert tasked his middle brother, Stannis Baratheon, who had successfully withstood the siege of Storm's End during the rebellion, with building a new fleet for House Baratheon of King's Landing.
+King Robert tasked his oldest brother, Stannis Baratheon, who had successfully withstood the siege of Storm's End during the rebellion, with building a new fleet for House Baratheon of King's Landing.

 Aerys's widow, Rhaella, died giving birth to Daenerys nine months later at the castle of Dragonstone, the last stronghold held by the Targaryens.
 A ferocious storm raged that night and destroyed the Targaryen fleet while it lay at anchor.